KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/03-POX_Events/README.md

 ## Lab

-Now, we go to the hands on moment.
 We have created two POX components:
 * the component A_listener is a listener of packetIn events: whenever a packetIn event occurs, the component A prints a message on the display publishes an event named pktInSeen
 * the component B_listener is a listener of pktInSeen events: whenever a pktInSeen event occurs, the component B prints the message “A has seen an OFP packetIn” on the screen.